Co-op / Internships

-The Nursing Parallel Co-op plan allows nursing students to gain practical, relevant work experience as Personal Care Assistants at one of the participating area hospitals: USA Children’s and Women’s Hospital, USA Medical Center, and Providence Hospital.
+The Nursing Parallel Co-op plan allows nursing students to gain practical, relevant work experience as Personal Care Assistants at one of the participating area hospitals: USA Children’s and Women’s Hospital, University Hospital, Providence Hospital, Mobile Infirmary and Springhill Medical Center.
 Nursing students apply to the Co-op program after completing the designated first semester foundation courses with at least a 2.5 GPA at the end of that semester.

 The internship program option allows students to participate in either a part-time or full-time work experience to complement the student’s major or field of study.
 Students are required to meet and maintain an institutional GPA of 2.0 or higher and remain in good standing with the university in order to be eligible.
 The student, employer, and the university work collaboratively to structure the work plan.